jobkinyua21/smartparking-thingspeak-frontend/README.md

 The card change colors according to state of the sensors from the backend Backend is in nodejs and connected to frontend where data is displayed

-The backend is in the root folder of my repositories
+The backend written in Nodejs  is in the root folder of my repositories